Liviu Giosan: Career

-In 2003, after discovering of a large submarine extension of the Indus delta, Giosan and his colleagues started to explore the Holocene history of the Indus River and its ancient urban Indus Valley Civilisation.
+In 2003, after discovering of a large submarine extension of the Indus Delta, Giosan and his colleagues started to explore the Holocene history of the Indus River and its ancient urban Indus Valley Civilisation.
 Their analyses of landscape and human settlement dynamics along the Indus and its tributaries offered ample field-based support for a climatic theory of the Indus Civilization collapse.
 Landscape semi-fossilization as the Indian monsoon declined and aridity increased demonstrates that floods became erratic and less extensive making inundation agriculture less sustainable.
 Their studies also showed that the Ghaggar-Hakra, a former Indus tributary or a river flowing between the Indus and the Ganges watersheds and the most likely candidate for Sarasvati River of mythical fame, retracted its reach toward the foothills of the Himalaya.
 That region continued to be populated by the Indus people long after the collapse of their cities.
 Further work by Giosan's team in peninsular India highlighted the regional character of the impact of such climate changes: while the Indus civilization collapsed under the monsoon decline, people of the peninsula expanded agriculture to cope with aridity.
 In interviews, Giosan compared the ancient Indus collapse to the present dependence on fossil fuels and introduced the term "Goldilocks civilization" to underline their non-sustainable character.

-In 2014, together with other leading deltaic researchers, he examined the global health of river deltas showing that these vast coastal lowlands cannot withstand the predicted rise in sea level for the next century and calling for maintenance and reconstruction measures.
-Using again Danube delta as an example, Giosan and his colleagues showed that the expansion of a shallow channel network used for fishing in the mid 20th century had beneficial effects by trapping sediments on the delta plain and counteracting sea level rise effects.
+In 2014, together with other leading deltaic researchers, he examined the global health of deltas showing that these vast coastal lowlands cannot withstand the predicted rise in sea level for the next century and calling for maintenance and reconstruction measures.
+Using again Danube Delta as an example, Giosan and his colleagues showed that the expansion of a shallow channel network used for fishing in the mid 20th century had beneficial effects by trapping sediments on the delta plain and counteracting sea level rise effects.
 This channelization of the delta plain, which mimics natural deltas in their youth, emerged as one of the methods for delta reconstruction.

+Studying the Tigris–Euphrates river system, Giosan, together with archaeologist Reed Goodman, proposed a new theory on the rise of first literate civilization in Sumer between 6,000 and 5,000 years ago They reframed Sumer's origins, showing how shifting coastlines and tidal forces, combined with river systems, provided the foundation for the world's first cities before developing massive irrigation systems.
+The new theory provides new perspectives on the fundamental myths of Garden of Eden and The Deluge, which originate in Mesopotamia.
+Based on the utility of semi-diurnal tides to irrigation and the use of a 30-day month length, Giosan offered a novel explanation on the obscure origin of the sexagesimal systems developed in Sumer and used until today for measurement of time, angle and geographical coordinates.